Hubert Humphrey Fellowship Program

-Note: ECA cooperates with the National Institute on Drug Abuse, which provides co-funding, to work with Humphrey Fellows in this field of study.
-Candidates either must have a research background in the field or demonstrated ability to learn the results and policy implications of current research.
-The candidates are recruited and ranked together with candidates in other fields, and must complete the supplementary field-specific page of the Humphrey application for this topic area.
+* Note on Substance Abuse Education, Prevention, and Treatment field: ECA cooperates with the National Institute on Drug Abuse which provides some co-funding to work with Humphrey Fellows in the field of substance abuse.
+Candidates must have either a research background in the field or demonstrated ability to learn the results and policy implications of current research.
+The candidates should be recruited and ranked together with candidates in other fields and must complete the supplementary field-specific page of the application for this topic area.

 To be eligible for a Humphrey Fellowship through the U.S. Embassy in Estonia, applicants must have:

-Proficient in both written and oral English (TOEFL iBT score minimum 71; IELTS score in the range 6.0-7.0).
-All nominees should complete TOEFL testing no later than November 2020;
+- Proficient in both written and oral English (TOEFL iBT score minimum 71; IELTS score in the range 6.0-7.0).
+Candidates selected by the Embassy based on the interview will get a free TOEFL iBT voucher and the test must be taken no later than November 2021;

 Terms and Conditions: